 What Does It Means For MetaBlogue

-This is actually a piece of good news for MetaBlogue.
+This is a piece of good news for MetaBlogue readers.
 I will have more time to spend on this blog and provide more useful content for the readers.

 This also does not end my association with AWS LightSail.
 I feel that it’s a solid platform that still hosts some of my starter sites.
 So you will see more content and solutions around AWS LightSail.